bsgworld/bsg-php/README.md

 # bsg-sdk
 This repository contains the open source PHP client for BSG's REST API.
-With this API, you can send both single *SMS* and bulk SMS messages, Viber messages, and verify phone numbers by sending HLR requests.
+With this API, you can send both **single SMS** and **bulk SMS** messages, **Viber messages**, and verify phone numbers by sending **HLR requests**.
 The API is free to use, there are no connection fees or monthly payments.
 You only pay for the messages sent on a Pay-as-you-Go basis.

 # Pricing